kaputnikGo/AndIViewProxy/README.md

 Release version is a signed APK, very low-brow app with no checks, no nice GUI, not proper etc etc

+Currently has boilerplate permission of INTERNET but its the device browser that uses it

 **TODO:**
-a proper, relevant and sensible UI at least, not the default node boilerplate
+- a proper, relevant and sensible UI at least, not the default node boilerplate

+- leanback shenanigans (maybe not)

 **Screenshots:**